 It is dawn in Yellowstone, again.
-I love dawn here.
-It is not just because the traffic, especially the RV and bus traffic, has not arrived yet.
+I love dawn here, and it is not just because the traffic, especially the RV and bus traffic, has not arrived yet.
 It is not just because of the glow the early sunlight casts on the trees, meadows, hills, and mountains; or because of the mist that rises from the streams and turns a blinding white as the sunbeams strike it.
 It is because the world-- the primordial world-- has begun again.
 A few remaining slivers of it are, by Greater Yellowstone, along with just a handful of other places in the world, preserved in hoped-for perpetuity.

 Somewhere, grizzly cubs are playing while their mother huffs in disapproval and tells them to move along, for she knows the urgency of fattening up for the long, brutal, and unforgiving winter that follows the glorious but brief Yellowstone summer.
 Somewhere, wolves are following the ancient cycle of kinship and survival that makes them among the most-durable, least-understood, most-loved, and also most-hated creatures on the planet; a lucky few humans hear their howls and feel a chill and an emotion they cannot explain but which will stay with them for the rest of their days.
 Somewhere, a mountain lion silently watches its intended prey; its scream, unlike the wolf’s howl, is alien to us and speaks of an instinct and a fierce solitude that would drive all but a few of us insane.
 Somewhere, otters clown around in the rivers in between forays for fish.
 A bull moose breaks the stillness of a pond, its massive head just barely visible above the steam-like fog that shallowly drapes the surface.
 A pair of bald eagles occupies the limbs of a dead tree above a trout-filled river, their intense, merciless eyes seeing everything.
 A small herd of elk, weighing thousands of pounds in all, glides effortlessly across meadows and up steep hillsides until gone from view.
 The elk make no sound.
 They must make some sound-- creatures so large cannot possibly move so silently-- but I do not hear a thing.
 Maybe it is their grace that captivates me so that I am oblivious to all but that beautiful movement.